KirbyPaint/nanp-number-generator/README.md

 # nanp-number-generator

+IF YOU SEE THIS MESSAGE IT IS STILL IN TESTING.
+DO NOT USE.

 generates only phone numbers that comply with the NANP

 The North American Numbering Plan (NANP) is a telephone numbering plan for twenty-five regions in twenty countries, primarily in North America and the Caribbean.
 Phone numbers are formatted like so: (NXX)-NXX-XXXX where N is any digit 2 through 9, and X is any digit 0 through 9.